sayli15/SQL-DB-queries-for-user-events/README.md

 e) Query to get all events for today -> Both Yearly and OneTime (For onetime, ongoing events should come)
 f) Query to get all users for a list of uid (eg. - get all users whose uid is one of (1,2,6,8,9))
 g) Query to get all events for a uid (eg. get all events for uid=1)
+h) Query to get all events for the next 7 days.

 ### Output Screenshot